26, 27 and 28th of june 2026

 Our main challenge is to integrate into the forest and leave no trace behind.
 Every year, we reduce our ecological footprint to achieve zero impact.

 Environmental sustainability goes hand in hand with economic sustainability.
-We measure sustainability from four perspectives: conditioning the space to reduce electrical consumption, a conscious management of potable and non-potable water, the use of recycled, donated, or reused materials for building infrastructures and a maximum reduction of waste and creation of compost.
+We measure sustainability from four perspectives: conditioning the space to reduce electrical consumption, a conscious management of potable and non-potable water, the use of recycled, donated, or reused materials for building infrastructuresm and a maximum reduction of waste through the creation of compost.

 Rizomes